MaishaFnokshi/expense-tracker/README.md

 - Storage: 20MB of free storage space

   ## Installation
-- Download: Get the app from Releases.
+- Download: Get the app from https://github.com/MaishaFnokshi/expense-tracker/releases/tag/v1.0.0
 - Install: Open the downloaded APK file and follow the on-screen instructions to install the app.